A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Extension to the nonconvex case

-Finally, we aim to present an additional result for a class of \acp{MINLP} larger than the \textit{convex} one. \begin{assumption} We assume that the set $\Fbar$ is convex. \end{assumption} Assumption \ref{ass: set convexity} includes \acp{MINLP} that have nonconvexities in the space of continuous variables but are convex in the space of integer variables.
-A practical example of such case is a nonlinear control system where the discrete controls enters affinely in the dynamics.
+Assumption~\ref{ass: set convexity} includes \acp{MINLP} that have nonconvexities in the space of continuous variables but are convex in the space of integer variables.
+A practical example of such a case is a nonlinear control system where the discrete controls enter affinely in the dynamics, \andrea{cf. the system dynamics \eqref{eq: ode unstable ocp} of the example in Sec.~\ref{subsec: unstable ocp}, and real-world applications in~\cite{Buerger2021,Robuschi2021}.} We can show that Lemma~\ref{lemma: infeasibility convex set} and Lemma~\ref{lemma: correction for infeasibility cuts in convex MINLP} also hold in this case since the cuts are constructed in the integer space only.